microsoft/reverse-proxy/samples/ReverseProxy.Direct.Sample/README.md

 | 9 | Copy response trailer headers and finish response | Client ◄-- Proxy ◄-- Destination |
 | 10 | Wait for completion of step 2: copying request body | Client --► Proxy --► Destination |

-To enable control over mapping request and response fields and headers between the client and destination, the HttpProxy.ProxyAsync method takes a HttpTransformer.
+To enable control over mapping request and response fields and headers between the client and destination (steps 4 and 7 above), the HttpProxy.ProxyAsync method takes a HttpTransformer.
 Your implementation can modify the request url, method, protocol version, response status code, or decide which headers are copied, modify them, or insert additional headers as required.

 **Note:** When using the HttpProxy class directly there are no transforms included by default, you have full control of the transforms in your HttpTransformer implementation.
 The alternate YARP pipeline model (see BasicYarpSample), has some [default header transforms](https://microsoft.github.io/reverse-proxy/articles/transforms.html), such as adding ```X-Forwarded-For``` and removing the original Host header.